 However, the stored-value card still uses a bank account — that of the bank itself.
 When you pay to have money loaded onto a stored-value card, what is actually loaded is the account information that has been set up just for the card.
 When you purchase an item from a merchant with the card, the card is read by the merchant's card reader, which sends the account information over the network to deduct the payment from the account set up for the card and credits the merchant's account.
 Because of the way this works, a stored-value card can be canceled just like a debit or credit card if it is lost or stolen.

 An increasing amount of retail business is being conducted over the Internet, but there are 2 deficiencies in the payment systems provided by banks that reduce the value of their services to many Internet merchants.
-The first is that the current EFT system does not provide a way for a person to send money to another person or to send it to a business that does not have a merchant account that would allow it to accept credit and debit cards.
-The other drawback to using payment services with the cards is that the banks issuing the cards charges the merchants a significant fee for each transaction, so cards are not a good way to sell items for a few cents, or even less than a penny — so-called micropayments.
+The first is that the current EFT system does not provide a way for a person to send money to another person or to send it to a business lacking a merchant account that would allow it to accept credit and debit cards.
+The other drawback to using payment services with the cards is that the banks issuing the cards charge the merchants a significant fee for each transaction, so cards are not a good way to sell items for a few cents, or even less than a penny — so-called micropayments.

 Because of these deficiencies, many businesses have sprung up to provide payment services to satisfy these needs.
 Some have called these special services e-money, because purchases can be made over the Internet, but they differ from credit and debit cards, and other types of electronic payments provided by banks.